diffix/reference/docs/multi-level-aggregation.md

   card types that we would like to account for in the top-level `count` aggregate
 - each `num_transactions` aggregate contains data (potentially) pertaining to multiple entities, some of which might have an outsize contribution on the aggregate produced.
-Keeping track of the individual contributions across query boundaries in order to have the ability to later do outlier flattening if necessary is feasible for `count` and `sum` aggregates, at the cost of some rather complex and subtle logistics
+Keeping track of the individual contributions across query boundaries in order to have the ability to later do extreme value flattening if necessary is feasible for `count` and `sum` aggregates, at the cost of some rather complex and subtle logistics
 - the `avg_spend` aggregate, much like the `num_transactions` aggregate, (potentially) contains data pertaining to multiple entities.
 While it is relatively easy to carry forward the contributions of individual entities